sleeptoken/zettelkasten/Networking basics.md

 alternate
-using the `network_security_config.xml`, which is a separate XML file in the XML folder,
+using the `network_security_config.xml`, which is a separate XML file in the XML folder, apps can be more explicit about these kind of exceptions for example only allowing cleartext traffic for a specific domain search for `android:networkSecurityConfig="@xml/network_security_config"` in the android  manifest file

+this cleartext traffic protection is an application level flag i.e. the app can honor it or not the developer can use TCP sockets directly we can theoretically bypass this setting by using TCP sockets

+unlike application level stuff, networking access through sockets, can be blocked on an operating system level

 ### References
 [The INTERNET Permission (hextree.io)](https://app.hextree.io/courses/network-interception/android-networking-basics/the-internet-permission)